When it comes to wine, size matters for Charlie Trotter

 The 4,000-plus bottle collection, which Christie's will auction in New York, has a significant number of so-called large formats.
 Some bottles are so large they require cradles and cranks to decant.

-Most wines come in bottles that hold 750 milliliters.
-A magnum, a common size for Champagnes and sparkling wines, holds 1.5 liters or two standard bottles.
+Most wines come in bottles that hold 750 millilitres.
+A magnum, a common size for Champagnes and sparkling wines, holds 1.5 litres or two standard bottles.
 And Trotter's collection certainly has a good number of magnums of Krug and Dom Perignon.

 Collectors seek out large-format bottles in part because they enhance the ageing potential of the wine, and also because they are rare.